diguliu/immigrant/README.md

 Or install it yourself as:

-    $ gem install emigrant
+    $ gem install immigrant

 ## Usage

 ### Development dependencies

-Emigrant depends on sqlite3 to run its tests.
+Immigrant depends on sqlite3 to run its tests.
 So you must have sqlite3.h installed somehow:
 ```
 port install sqlite3 +universal